 How is a collections credit card processing account classified?

 All merchants accepting payments within the United States receive a four-digit Merchant Category Code (MCC).
-These codes identify the primary purpose of a business and classify them according to the goods and services provided.
+These codes identify the primary purpose and classify them according to the goods and services provided.
 Typical MCC’s seen within a collections credit card processing account include 8931 for professional bookkeeping services, 8099 for an agency collecting on medical past due receivables, or 6051 for non-financial institutions.
-Discuss the available options with your merchant account provider to ensure there are no limitations to your processing capabilities.
+Discuss your merchant account provider’s available options to ensure there are no limitations to your processing capabilities.